 - King Arthur, who could only pull the sword from the stone because he was secretly the son of Uther Pendragon.

-- Subverted in Terry Pratchett's Wyrd Sisters; they end up choosing between two half-brothers, but they are not the king's illegitimate and legitimate sons, but his court jester's legitimate and illegitimate sons.
+- Wyrd Sisters; they end up choosing between two half-brothers, but they are not the king's illegitimate and legitimate sons, but his court jester's legitimate and illegitimate sons.
 The king's ghost (who doesn't know any of this) is still happy.

-- It is also hinted several times that part of the reason that Carrot is so liked by EVERYONE is because of his royal lineage.
-But it's also suggested (including by Carrot himself), that even a good king is a bad idea, so he keeps quiet about it.
+- It is hinted several times that part of the reason that Carrot is so liked by EVERYONE is because of his royal lineage.
+It's also suggested (including by Carrot himself), that even a good king is a bad idea, so he keeps quiet about it.